Carpet Water Stains Removal

 Regrettably, carpets do and can stain.
-Wine, cola, blood and makeup can all leave marks which may be difficult to remove from carpet.
+Particularly if wet carpet drying was not done by experts Wine, cola, blood, and makeup can all leave marks which may be difficult to remove from carpet.
 However, who’d imagine that plain old water could actually stain a carpet?
-Well, it can and consequently it does.
+Well, it can and consequently, it does.
 Small quantities of sediment dissolved in the water can be left behind once a water spot dries, leaving you tell tale carpet water stains.
 Fortunately, in most cases, carpet water stains are not difficult to remove.

 Clean dry terry towel